easyuc/EasyUC/uc-dsl/README.md

 qualification; but that does not apply to the definitions of EasyCrypt theories indirectly required by that theory.

+The UC DSL has a cloning mechanism that is similar to that of EasyCrypt.
+This allows files to have parameters and associated axioms.
+The parameters can be instantiated by cloning.
+In the work-in-progress translation into EasyCrypt, all axioms will have to be proved to hold.

 The `-units` command line option checks that a `.uc` file, and all the files that are recursively `uc_required` when it is processed, are *units*, where a unit is either: